eonil/SQLite3/NOTE.md

 	for your convenience.
 Low level is fully hidden.

 -	High-Level means extra abstraction for best convenience.
 Instead, this is very limited in features.
-Mid/low levels are fully hidden not to break abstraction.
+Mutator mid/low levels are fully hidden not to break abstraction, but some mid-level features are exposed for read-only operations.

 You can choose any level what you want to use, but you can't mix them.
 Once established connection to a database file can be manipulated using only with